 We have access to water around our properties through the plumbing.
 But what is plumbing?
 It is usually divided into two subsystems.
 One subsystem brings freshwater from a mains water supply near our property, which is then regulated to our taps and water fixtures through a network of pipes.
 The other subsystem takes the wastewater away to the sewage plant.

 All water coming into your property goes through a meter, which registers the amount you are using.
 With burst pipes, it is important to know where the main water stop valve is, and that usually is very close to the meter.

 Foul Drainage Systems And Surface Water Drainage

-Now that you are familiar with plumbing and drainage, it is time to learn what foul water drainage is and how it differs from the surface water drainage system.
+Now that you are familiar with plumbing and drains, it is time to learn what foul water drainage is and how it differs from the surface water drainage system.
 In modern properties, they are usually divided into a distinct set of pipes each.

 Foul drainage will transport the water coming from the bathrooms, kitchen sink, shower and your laundry away from your property.
 This water is considered wastewater and needs to be transported to your local sewage treatment plant.
-All the water coming to your property from the mains supply that is being used needs to go through your foul drainage.
+All the water coming to your property from the mains supply that is being used needs to go through your foul drains.

 Surface water drainage is for all water around your property that is not connected to your house plumbing.
 That includes the rainwater collected by your gutters, your patio, sportsfields and driveway.
 Since it has not contaminated, it is not considered harmful and can be diverted to a soakaway, a river or a stream.